-OverCode generated 37 clusters.
-We repeated a manual review of the clustering generated by SEMCLUSTER to analyze the results.
+DPE and SEMCLUSTER generated 4 clusters, both CLARA and OverCode generated 37 clusters.
 The breakdown of the four high-level solution strategies corresponding to the four clusters shown in Fig. 6 are as follows: iterative subset sum (ISS), recursive subset sum (RSS), dynamic programming (DP), and binary conversion (BC).
 The two most common strategies, RSS and ISS, explore all possible value combinations of various sizes until the desired combination sum is observed, in a recursive or iterative fashion, respectively.
 The third most common strategy is a more efficient implementation and employs dynamic programming.
 The final strategy uses binary conversion and is not as straight-forward a solution as the others.
 These submissions iterate from 0 to $2^n - 1$ in binary notation, using the binary numbers to index into the list and select elements for examination in each iteration (e.g. the binary number 1001 corresponds to a combination consisting of list elements at index 0 and 3).
-This approach is typically more space-efficient when the set of numbers is large.
+This approach can be more space-efficient.